pocl/pocl/doc/sphinx/source/tbb.rst

 ==========

-The TBB device uses the Intel Threading Building Blocks open source (Apache 2.0) library for scheduling and presents an alternative to the pthread device.
+The TBB device uses the Intel Threading Building Blocks open source (Apache 2.0) library for work-group and kernel-level task scheduling.

-Contrary to the pthread device, the TBB device scheduling characteristics can be fine tuned with environment variables (see below).
+The TBB device scheduling characteristics can be fine tuned with environment variables (see below) to achieve a higher performance.

-Building pocl with TBB
+Building PoCL with TBB
 ----------------------

 1) Install prerequisites